LetteraUnica/HuffPost-analysis/final-project/report.md

 ### Topics by year

-To see the evolution of these topics over time we grouped them by year:
+To see the evolution of these topics over time we grouped them by year.

 <img src="images/topics_by_year.png" alt="drawing" width="550"/>

-We can see that after 2013 the news became more and more politicized with topic (trump, presid) gaining more and more attention year by year.
+We can see that after 2013 the news became more and more politicized with the topic (trump, presid) gaining more and more traction year by year.
 This obviously is due to the 2016 presedential elections that took place in the US.
 An interesting fact, however, is that the topic did not peak in 2016, rather it continued to gain attention till 2018, until the data stops.
-The other topic of discussion seem to decrease over time, we think this is a consequence of topic (trump, presid) gaining more interest.
+The other topics of discussion seem to decrease over time, we think this is a consequence of topic (trump, presid) gaining more and more interest.
+Overall we can say that the discussion in the US has become more and more politicized with time.

 ## Text classification

-In the dataset each article is labeled, after the category merging process, in 29 categories.
-So we decided to classify news articles based on the `full_text` column, which is the concatenation of the article headline and summary.
+In the dataset each article is labeled in 40 categories, which are reduced to 29 after the category merging process of the first section.
+With this information available we decided to classify news articles based on the `full_text` column, which is the concatenation of the article headline and summary.

 First of all we splitted the data into train and test sets as follows:
 * The train set is composed of articles published in 2012 up to 2017
 * The test set is composed of articles published in 2017 and 2018 and comprises 20% of the data.

-We think this train-test split is more representative of the use-case of a text classification model, since we want the model to generalize well and classify correctly articles that will be published in the future.
+We think this train-test split is more representative of the use-case of a text classification model, since we want the model to generalize well to articles that will be published in the future.

-Whenever we need to set some hyperparameters we use an evaluation set, which is composed of a random sample of 20% of the train set.
+Whenever we need to set some hyperparameters we use an evaluation set, which we create from a random sample of 20% of the train set.

 Finally, to evaluate how a model is performing we will use 4 metrics:
-1. F1 weighted: The multiclass F1 score weighted by the number of samples in each class
+1. F1 weighted: The multiclass F1 score weighted by the number of samples in each class.
 2. F1 macro: The multiclass F1 score un-weighted by the number of samples in each class, i.e. classes with low samples are just as important as classes with a high amount of samples.
-3. Training time: The time to train the whole model
+3. Training time: The time to train the whole model.
-4. Evaluation time: The time to predict a single example
+4. Evaluation time: The time to predict a single example.

+The first two metrics tell us the predictive performance of the model, while the second two the amount of compute required in order to get that performance.
+In particular, the evaluation time is of paramount importance in a production setting, as the computing resources could be very costly to mantain.

 ### Naive bayes

 The first model that we tried is Multinomial Naive Bayes.
-This model assumes that all the features are independent from each other.
-This is a big assumption, however these models have been used in the past to classify email spam, furthermore they are very fast to train and evaluate [6].
+The model assumes that all the features are independent from each other, which is a big assumption, however, these models have been used in the past to classify email spam, furthermore they are very fast to train and evaluate [6].
 We hope that this simple model will provide a good baseline for further improvement.

-This model requires word counts so we used a bag of words to represent each document.
+Naive bayes requires word counts so we used a bag of words to represent each document.
 The bag of words was created on the uncleaned text with sklearn `CountVectorizer` with parameters:
 * lowercase=True
 * min_df=0.00003
 * max_df=0.7